Bible Art Journaling – A Beginner’s Guide

 Use TGF Images

 I often find a new Graphics Fairy image that inspires me in my journaling.
 The flowers, birds, frames, ornamental designs, religious, Christmas, and angels all lend themselves to art journaling.
 You can print them out and trace them or cut them out and glue them onto the Bible pages.
 HINT: Printing them on tissue paper works beautifully.
-You can find a tutorial on how to do that here.

 Here you see a TGF butterfly printed on tissue paper and attached to the Bible page.